bbq accessories ad

 Greg Rempe of The BBQ Central Radio Show for our stimulating monthly interviews on his podcast.

-Gail Bellamy, my editor, advisor, and confidant at Restaurant Hospitality Magazine.
+Gail Bellamy, my former editor, advisor, and confidant at Restaurant Hospitality Magazine.
 A fine poet, too.

-Phyllis Richman, my editor at the Washington Post.
+Phyllis Richman, my former editor at the Washington Post.

-Marlene Atkins, formerly of the Cooking & Hospitality Institute of Chicago (CHIC).
+Marlene Atkins, formerly of the Le Cordon Bleu in Chicago.
 She hired me to teach there and mentored me.
-CHIC is the local branch of the French culinary bastion, Le Cordon Bleu.
 That’s where I met Chefs Tim Bucci, Mark Stanley, Tom Beckman, and so many others who answered my stupid questions as I started this project.

 Keith and Renee Miller, my friends, neighbors, dogsitters, and candid critics.
 I can always count on Keith for an honest opinion and, as a captain in the Pleasantview Fire Department, he brought me feedback from the firemen who survived my experiments.
 Also, thanks to their son Keith Miller III, a.k.a.
 "Lieutenant Lawnboy" who cut my lawn for many years, helped me move things and pitched in on household projects.
 He is now a cadet at West Point.
 You go guy.